Beach houses

 You can reach Texel by ferry only.
 On the way to our weekend getaway, we had to wait 2 hours.
 There was a ferry leaving every hour and the first 2 were already packed.
 On the way home we had more luck and could drive on the ferry straight away.

 On the waiting dock people got out of their cars for some fresh air.
-Keeping social distance wasn’t doable anymore, so we stayed in our car.
+You can also wait in your car, whatever suits you.

 Beach